digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

    export default api;

-Authentication is handled using OAuth2 against a mock OAuth server [35]_ to perform the login; and, bearer tokens to identify the Frontend to the Backend.
-The Frontend does not have any knowledge of Canton, or Daml Users or Parties, this is delegated entirely to the Backend.
+Authentication is handled using OAuth2 against a mock OAuth server [35]_ to perform the login; and, bearer tokens to identify the frontend to the backend.
+The frontend does not have any knowledge of Canton or Daml users or parties, this is delegated entirely to the backend.

-The records defined by the OpenAPI definition are used directly as the models maintained within the react stores, and from there to the views via the usual react handlers.
+The records defined by the OpenAPI definition are used directly as the models maintained within the React stores, and from there to the views via the usual React handlers.

 ..
 [19]
    https://daml.talentlms.com/catalog/info/id:152 currently part of the Daml Philosophy Certification